All Blog Posts

 Person holding 40 Canadian dollars - Cookiebot

-Fines for non-compliance with PIPEDA can reach CAD 100,000.
+Fines for non-compliance with PIPEDA can reach CAD 100,000 per violation for the most serious infractions.

 Person sitting on rocks with the sea in the background at sunset - Cookiebot